bmesuere/PhD-thesis/chapter1.md

 ## Life on Earth{data-running-title='Life on Earth'}

-In this first section we will explore the origin of life, introduce taxonomies and explain the central dogma of biology.

-### The origin of life
 A good starting point to explain what life is, would be to start with its origin.
 Unfortunately, this origin of life is not something we know for sure.
 The origin of life is an active research area that tries to form hypothesis that take into account the biological, chemical as well as geophysical aspects.

 ##### Spontaneous generation